 Chief Data Officers Are In Trouble, Part III: Striking The Right Organisational Balance

-This article was co-written with Wade Munsie, former CTO of Controlant, CDO of GSK and The Royal Mail and multiple winner with Global Data and Analytics Leader of the Year.
+This article was co-written by Wade Munsie, former CTO of Controlant, CDO of GSK and The Royal Mail and multiple winner with Global Data and Analytics Leader of the Year.

 In the first two parts of this series, we explored the growing difficulties facing Chief Data Officers (CDOs) and the structural challenges that have led to their roles being questioned within many organisations.
 As we saw, this is a nuanced issue where it is not automatically the CDO or the wider business who are at fault.
 Today, we turn our attention to a crucial consideration: is descoping or even eliminating data leadership a mistake?
 Our answer may surprise you.